 What You'll Study

 Here, you’ll develop fluency in speaking and writing German while you study the literature, art, and culture of German-speaking countries.
-You’ll take 120 credit hours for a bachelor of arts degree, including Virginia Tech's Pathways or Curriculum for Liberal Education (CLE).
+You’ll take 120 credit hours for a Bachelor of Arts in Foreign Language, including Virginia Tech's Pathways.
 Learn more about available courses: